chennaione/sugar/README.md

 #### Use a jar

-Visit the [releases](https://github.com/satyan/sugar/releases) to download jars directly.
+Visit the [releases](https://github.com/satyan/sugar/releases) page to download jars directly.
 You can drop them into your `libs` folder and configure the Java build path to include the library.
 See this [tutorial](http://www.vogella.com/tutorials/AndroidLibraryProjects/article.html) for an excellent guide on how to do this.

 ===================